-The Burmilla cat’s average lifespan could last up to fifteen years or more.
+Burmilla cats’ average lifespan is 7 to 12 years but could last up to 15 years or more.
 It does not have known breed-related health problems recorded at the moment.
 Much like the other cats, it needs annual vaccination boosters against common feline diseases.

-However, there have been cases of Burmilla affected by allergies as well as polycystic kidney disease.
-As such, it is necessary to check the Burmilla breeder’s credentials before getting one.
+However, there have been cases of Burmilla affected by allergies as well as polycystic kidney disease when they age.
+It is, therefore, necessary to check the Burmilla breeder’s credentials before getting one.